kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### How is the function return code evaluated?

-:page_with_curl: Configuration file interpreter evaluates the return code of a function as follow:
+📃 Configuration file interpreter evaluates the return code of a function as follow:

 -   \<0 (negative value) - it is evaluated to false